jubnzv/moonsmith/README.md

-# Moonsmith
+# moonsmith

 *This project is not ready yet and is still in active development.*

-Moonsmith is a generator of random Lua programs.
+moonsmith is a generator of random Lua 5.3 programs.
 It could be used to evaluate tooling that works with Lua.

-Currently it supports Lua 5.1.

 ## Installation